 Organize In-House Training

-Consider organizing an in-house employee training plan where experienced employees mentor newbies – it is great because it occurs in a familiar environment at little or no cost at all.
+Consider organizing an in-house employee training plan where experienced employees mentor newbies – it is great because it occurs in a familiar environment with little or no employee training costs.

 Do you have long-term highly skilled employees who could perform their job in their sleep?
 Pair them with newer untested employees.
 Mentoring programs help new employees feel more secure and longer-term employees take ownership and pride in their work.